 - 1. Status: advisory to the Board of Trustees, President, faculty and individual faculty members. - 2.
 Accountability: to the faculty. - 3.
 Composition: Five academic year faculty members elected by the FGA (three of the five members must be tenured; current members of the Committee on Rank and Tenure may not serve on this committee.
 No two members from the same discipline may serve on this committee.) - 4.
 Chairperson: a faculty member elected by the committee. - 5.
 Duties: - a.
 Conducts formal hearings into issues referred to it by the Faculty Mediation Subcommittee - b.
+Handles cases of sexual harassment when a faculty member is the accused party - c.
 Communicates results of hearings to the President and the faculty member. - 6.
 Meeting: meets at the beginning of the school year to review duties and procedures; thereafter, the committee meets at the call of the Chairperson. - 7.
-Budget: Office of Academic Affairs.

-8. Term: Faculty members are elected for two-year terms.
+Budget: Office of Academic Affairs. - 8.
+Term: Faculty members are elected for two-year terms.
 Faculty members may not serve concurrently on the Faculty Mediation Subcommittee.

-1.6.4.3 COMMITTEE ON RANK AND TENURE
+1.6.4.3 Committee on Rank and Tenure